1165 København K

 UCPH actually has its largest campus in, or ‘on’, Amager, right by the Islands Brygge area.
 It is called South Campus, and houses the entire Faculty of Humanities.
-Right beside campus is the fancy dormitory Tietgen, which has been reviewed by the University Post.
+Right beside campus is the fancy dormitory Tietgen, which is one of the many dorms on Amager that have been reviewed by the University Post multiple times.

 Islands Brygge, also simply called Bryggen, is right beside the harbour.
 In the summer, locals will meet up by the water to tan, relax, read a book, or party.
 Some will even jump in the water to get cooled down.
 The University Post met up with 23 year old sociology student, Jasmin to get inside details on Bryggen: